 Art Appreciation Series

-Dr. Batia Cohen, one of our most popular lecturers, will begin her popular Art History and Appreciation Lecture Series in October.
-The series will focus on Archeological Discoveries that Changed the Art Scene.
+Dr. Batia Cohen, one of our most popular lecturers, will lecture on the Impressionists as part of her popular Art History and Appreciation Lecture Series.

 |Skye Patrick, the Director of the Broward County Libraries, addressed our recent board meeting and shared her vision for the future of the public library system.
 She spoke passionately of how we must connect to our community through programming and outreach and by establishing partnerships within our community resulting in a creative synergy.
 She presented a video synopsis of the library's strategic business plan which included four core elements: a sense of place, continual education development, serving the underserved, and free access for all.
 She described the library of the future with cutting edge technology, innovation, and a new service model.
 The library will be a place to discover, to innovate, to collaborate.
 Our goal is to get people back in the library!
 Our Friends Group plans on joining Ms. Patrick on this mission- won't you be a part of this with us?|